grafana/agent/docs/flow/config-language/syntax.md

 If the optional `<BLOCK_LABEL>` is set, it has to be a valid River identifier wrapped in double quotes.

-River does not allow multiple unlabelled blocks with the same name to co-exist, so `<BLOCK_LABEL>`s are used to create multiple blocks and distinguish them.
+In case the component allows or requires a label to be set, it will be used to disambiguate between multiple top-level blocks of the same name.

 The following snippet defines a block named `local.file` with its label set to "token".
 The block's body sets the to the contents of the `TOKEN_FILE_PATH`